Senussi campaign: Ottoman Empire

-In February 1915, Turkish envoys, including Nuri Bey, the half brother of Enver Pasha and Jaafar Pasha, a Baghdadi Arab in the Ottoman army, plotted to provoke trouble between Sayyid Ahmed ash-Sharif, the Grand Senussi and the British, by planning a raid on Sollum on 15 June but was thwarted.
+In February 1915, Ottoman envoys, including Nuri Bey, the half-brother of Enver Pasha and Jaafar Pasha, a Baghdadi Arab in the Ottoman army, plotted to provoke trouble between the Grand Senussi, Sayyid Ahmed ash-Sharif and the British, by planning a raid on Sollum on 15 June but was thwarted.
 Nuri eventually gained command of Senussi military forces and began training the recruits of Aulad Ali.
-The Ottoman envoys negotiated an agreement with the Grand Senussi, in which his followers were to attack the British in Egypt from the west, although his decision was not supported by every Senussi.
-The Ottomans provided machine-guns and artillery using ships and German submarines, to deliver weapons, equipment and money.
+The Ottoman envoys negotiated an agreement with the Grand Senussi, in which his followers were to attack the British in Egypt from the west although his decision was not supported by all Senussi.
+The Ottomans provided machine-guns and artillery, using ships and German submarines to deliver weapons, equipment and money.
 By November 1915, the size of the British garrison in Egypt was much reduced by the expeditions to Gallipoli and Mesopotamia.
-The Western Frontier of Egypt was protected by the Egyptian Coastguard (Lieutenant-Colonel C. L. Snow), whose commander was responsible for maintaining good relations with the local Bedouin and the Senussi.
+The Western Frontier of Egypt was protected by the Egyptian Coast Guard (Lieutenant-Colonel C. L. Snow), whose commander was responsible for maintaining good relations with the local Bedouin and the Senussi.

 Terrain

 The western frontier of Egypt had not been defined in 1914 because negotiations with the Ottomans had been interrupted by the Italo-Turkish War (1911–1912) and then negated by the cession of Tripoli to Italy.
 A notional frontier ran south from Sollum, to the east of which was an area of 200000 sqmi all desert south of the semi-desert coastal strip but with several oases, some quite big and supporting sizeable populations, administered by the Egyptian government.
 Bedouin (Arab nomads) moved between the oases, traded with the inhabitants and took refuge at them when wells ran dry.

-Along the Mediterranean coast of Egypt is a strip of land, well-enough watered to support grazing for camels and sheep; digging for water generally succeeds but wells and cisterns are often far apart and sometimes unexpectedly run dry.
-The earth is dusty in summer and glutinous in the rainy season from December to March, when the days are relatively cool and night bitter cold.
+Along the Mediterranean coast of Egypt is a strip of land, well-enough watered to support grazing for camels and sheep; digging for water generally succeeds but wells and cisterns are often far apart and can unexpectedly run dry.
+The earth is dusty in summer and glutinous in the rainy season from December to March, when the days are relatively cool and the nights bitter cold.
 South of the coastal strip is a bare limestone plateau, about 50 mi wide at Dabaa and 150 mi broad at Sollum.
 To the south lies the desert, with sand dunes for several hundred miles.

-Siwa Oasis, a Senussi stronghold, lies 160 mi south of Sollum on the edge of the sand sea; to the east is a string of oases, some close enough to the Nile Valley to be in range of Senussi raiders travelling on camels.
+Siwa Oasis, a Senussi stronghold, lies 160 mi south of Sollum on the edge of the sand sea.
+To the east is a string of oases, some close enough to the Nile Valley to be in range of Senussi raiders travelling on camels.
 A standard-gauge railway ran along the coast from Alexandria, intended to terminate at Sollum, which in 1915 had reached Dabaa.
-A track, known as the Khedival Motor Road, fit for motor vehicles in dry weather, continued to the frontier, although when hostilities began the wet season was imminent.
+A track, known as the Khedival Motor Road, fit for motor vehicles in dry weather, continued to the frontier although when hostilities began; the wet season was imminent.